 Is It Normal To Not Have A Social Life?

-Some level of human connection is generally thought to be required for our overall health and well-being.
-Research has found that those who report having “family and friends they can count on in times of trouble” are more likely to be satisfied with their personal health and at lower risk for a variety of serious illnesses.
+Some level of human socialization is generally thought to be required for our overall health and well-being.
+Research has found that those who report having “family and friends they can count on in times of trouble” are more likely to be satisfied with their personal health and have a lower risk for a variety of serious illnesses.
 That said, people can have widely varying needs when it comes to social interaction versus alone time.
 What one person finds comfortable or even necessary may be overwhelming to another, and vice versa.
-Read on to learn more about why some people may prefer to spend more time alone than others, when it may be a sign of a problem, and what to do if you want to expand your social life.
+Read on to learn more about why some people may prefer to have more time alone than others, when it may be a sign of a problem, and what to do if you want to expand your social life.

 Solitude vs. loneliness

 It’s not uncommon for people to falsely equate solitude with loneliness.
-The difference between the two has to do with how an individual experiences them: Solitude is the state of being alone, whereas loneliness is the uncomfortable or even distressing psychological sensation of being isolated, even if you’re around others.
+The difference between the two has to do with how an individual experiences them: Solitude is the state of being alone, whereas loneliness is the uncomfortable or even distressing psychological sensation of being socially isolated, even if you’re socializing with others.
 It’s possible to be completely alone and perfectly happy, just as it’s possible to be surrounded by people and be upset as a result of loneliness.

 Causes of social isolation

-Still others may lack strong social skills that enable them to form and maintain relationships, or they may find themselves in a country or culture where they’re unfamiliar with the language and/or customs and have difficulties socializing for that reason.
+Still others may not have strong social skills that enable them to form and maintain relationships, or they may find themselves in a country or culture where they’re unfamiliar with the language and/or customs and have difficulties socializing for that reason.
 Finally, the US Surgeon General says that loneliness is now an epidemic, due in part to the digitization of the world and communities that are no longer designed or built around socialization and mutual support.

 Signs that your social life may not be healthy